 Enter the name of your production or event and the venue where it will be held.
 If performance dates and times aren’t solidified yet, don’t worry; you can fill in or change those fields later.

-Pro tip: Our PLAYBILLder Express library offers licensor-approved program information for thousands of the most popular shows, saving you from having to enter character names, song lists, and more.
+Pro tip: The PLAYBILLder Express library offers licensor-approved program information for thousands of the most popular shows, saving you from having to enter character names, song lists, and more.
 If a drop down appears as you’re typing in your production name, that means your show may be in our PLAYBILLder Express library.
 Click the show title in the drop down to pre-load those templates into your program.

 Step 3: Cover

 After accepting our terms and conditions, you’ll be given the option to create a Save the Date or a Virtual Playbill.
 The Virtual Playbill can live online as a digital program, but is also how you create a printable program.
+Your online, digital program will match your printed program exactly, making PLAYBILLder the perfect option for both traditional in-person performances and hybrid or streamed productions!

 When you click “Create a Virtual Playbill,” you’ll be taken to the Program Creation Tool.
 Take a look at the toolbar.
 Here you’ll find every section available to you for building your program.
 As you begin work on the various sections, the lines beneath each section will change color.
 A gray line means no work has been done.
 A black line means work has been done, but it’s not published and ready to print or view online.
 A green line means the section has been published.